techlabksbg/t-watch/src/apps/README.md

 This should have created a shoppinglisticon.c in the same directory.
 Add that file, and add an entry in about_icons.txt mentioning the author of the nice icon you're using.

+Don't forget to add a file named ''abouticon.txt'' where you provide information about the images your app uses.
+Look at examples present in the demo apps, how to write such a file.

 ## Your main application code
 Create two files, shoppinglist.h and shoppinglist.cpp